The Cupshake. Cupcake + milkshake.

 Two delicious desserts swirled into one summer treat.

 It’s a new thing I first came across on Pinterest, which led me here and here and all around the web in search of a recipe.
 I didn’t ever find the formula I was looking for, but the concept seems easy enough: you mix a cupcake with some ice cream, whirl everything around in a blender, and slurp it with a straw!
+(Target has cute striped ones if you’re looking for some!)

-Whether or not you have an arsenal of cute stripey straws, cupshakes need to happen.
 I’m all for this trend!
 I’m only disappointed that I didn’t come up with such a fabulous invention myself.

 All you need for this recipe is a plain old cupcake (or one bursting with flavor, something I fully intend on exploring in the near future!), a giant scoop of ice cream, and a splash of milk.
 My vanilla bean cupcakes taste great mixed with vanilla bean ice cream!